-These tests are developed by the College Board and cost approximately $86 per test.
-Danbury High School pays the examination fee for all AP students taking the exam.
-Only AP tests are administered for which a course is offered.
+These tests are developed by the College Board and cost approximately $98 per test.
 Teachers who teach AP courses attend specialized training.
 Students who score a three (3) or better can usually receive college credit for the course.
 Students should check with their counselor to see if the college or university they plan to attend will accept AP scores for college credit.
 An annual report of AP testing is provided to each campus that participates.

 This is one of two nationally accepted college admissions test.
 Students should check with their counselor to make sure the college or university they plan on attending does accept this test for admissions.
 Students must register for this test and pay a fee.
 Danbury High School is not a testing site, so students must register to test at another site as listed in the ACT Registration materials.
 Registration deadlines must be met and no refunds are available.
 Individual and campus reports are provided and national, state, and regional comparisons are available.
 Students’ annual performance on this test is figured in the supplemental indicator on the Academic Excellence Indicator System (AEIS) and on the School Report Card.
 To receive acknowledgement fifty percent of the students taking a college admissions test must score at least 24.
 Students’ scores on this test do not effect a campus’s rating.